 Members of the SCAP are bound by the Minister's Code of Conduct.

-While independent of the Government, SCAP is supported in its role by the, Development Division of the Department of Planning, Transport and Infrastructure.
+While independent of the Government, SCAP is supported in its role by the, Planning & Development Division of the Department of Planning, Transport and Infrastructure.
 Staff provide professional research and advice to the SCAP regarding applications and other matters.
-The SCAP is also able to delegate extensive administrative and decision making responsibility to the Principal Planner and officers of the Development Division. .
+The SCAP is also able to delegate extensive administrative and decision making responsibility to certain planning officers of the Planning & Development Division.